 Prior to the cancellation, Wanda Sykes, who served as a consulting producer on Roseanne, tweeted, "I will not be returning to @RoseanneOnABC."
 Barr later released an apology and said she was leaving Twitter.

 In 1991, People magazine published an explosive interview with Barr.
-In it, she claimed she had been the victim of physical and sexual abuse in her childhood, and her parents were the perpetrators.
+In it, she claimed she had been the victim of abuse in her childhood, and her parents were the perpetrators.
 Barr's parents, Helen and Jerome, and sister-turned-manager Geraldine Barr vehemently denied her claims.
 Her parents took lie detector tests to confirm their innocence, which they passed.

 She Was Diagnosed With Multiple Personality Disorder

 During a 2001 interview on CNN with Larry King, Barr talked about her issues with mental illness.
 King pushed the comic to discuss her multiple personality disorder.
 Barr told King that over the course of a week, she could become an "infinite" number of different people.
 "I think what I am is a mirror.
 And when I'm around people, I pick them up and then I mirror them back.
 Do you know what I mean?"

 Barr also discussed the different traits of her various personalties: